tipcoin-dev/tipcoin/doc/README.md

 ### Resources
 * Discuss on the [MonacoinTalk](https://monacointalk.io/) forums.
-* Discuss general Monacoin development on #monacoin-dev on Freenode.
+* Discuss general Tipcoin development on #monacoin-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=monacoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)